 They attend programs with all our residents and happily participate in sing-a-longs and other musical presentations.
 They exercise with other residents in therapy sessions.
 In other words, they’re treated as individuals.

 What can each of us do to be more “dementia-friendly?”
-I am sure that there are homes and facilities in many communities where people with many forms of dementia live.
+I am sure that there are homes and memory care facilities in many communities where people with many forms of dementia live.
 Consult the professional staff to learn how community volunteers (service clubs, fraternal groups, young people, individuals) may visit to befriend and support these men and women.

 “How to live with people living with dementia is an inclusive campaign to create Dementia Friendly communities,” says James K. Curto, chief executive and founder of The Birches Assisted Living in Clarendon Hills, Illinois.
 He continues, “York, England, was one of the first cities in the U.K. to be recognized as working to become a Dementia Friendly Community.
 Their Four Cornerstones Approach: people, place, resources, and networks, have borne results in the U.K and the U.S. to develop community dementia-friendly villages.”

 So, my friends, these are the stakes.
 We must, and that’s not a ‘should’ or a ‘maybe,’ make our communities “friendly” and hospitable to our relatives, friends, neighbors, colleagues, and all who suffer from dementia.
-They have earned our compassion and our commitment to a safe and caring environment.
+They have earned our compassion and commitment to a safe and caring environment.